mozilla/pontoon/specs/0116-LLM-assisted-translations.md

 # Feature explanation

-In the Machinery tab of the Pontoon translate view, users will encounter a new dropdown option for each machine translation suggestion for a given string, offering three choices:
+In the Machinery tab of the Pontoon translate view, users will encounter a new drop-down option for each machine translation suggestion for a given string, offering four choices:
+1) `"SHOW ORIGINAL"` - Restore the translation that was initially recommended  by machine translation
-1) `"Make Informal"` - Provide a more informal version of this translation
+2) `"MAKE INFORMAL"` - Provide a more informal version of this translation
-2)  `"Make Formal"` - Provide a more formal version of this translation
+3)  `"MAKE FORMAL"` - Provide a more formal version of this translation
-3) `"Rephrase"` - Provide an alternative to this translation
+4) `"REPHRASE"` - Provide an alternative to this translation

 Upon selecting any of these options, the original machine translation will temporarily show `"AI is writing"` as the LLM generates the new translation.
 This revised translation will then appear in place of the original suggestion.
-Users can either accept or reject this new translation.
-Choosing 'accept' will directly replace the original machine translation with the new one.
-Each action will be followed by a confirmation pop-up.
+Users can revert to the original translation by selecting the `"SHOW ORIGINAL"` option from the drop-down menu.

 # Implementation notes